Learning | Educating | Delivering

 Physical activity not only supports a healthy body, it also stimulates the brain and has a positive impact on learning.
 Physical Education teacher Doug Smith challenges teachers to incorporate more physical activity into the classroom and to rethink the role of physical activity in education.
 Doug teaches at McKee Road Elementary in Charlotte, NC.

 Technology has become an integral part of everyday life and has changed the way students learn.
 In this talk, Melissa Ligh discusses the “screenager” and encourages teachers to embrace technology in the classroom.
 Melissa is an English teacher at North Mecklenburg High School in Huntersville, NC.

 For Peter Panico, building a strong support network helped him find joy in teaching.
 In this talk, Peter shares his experience of becoming a Discovery Educator and encourages others to find community in education.
 Peter is a fifth grade teacher at Rama Road Elementary in Charlotte, NC.

 In education, doing the “head work” is important, but it’s the “heart work” that can really change lives.
 Jordan Todd explains why she teaches and what can happen when educators become a light in the hearts of their students.
 Jordan was named Teacher of the Year for Charlotte-Mecklenburg Schools in 2016.
-She teaches third grade at Statesville Road Elementary in Charlotte, NC.
+She now teaches third grade at Idlewild Elementary in Charlotte, NC.